Ohio police make 'demented' discovery inside trick-or-treat candy: 'Take this seriously'

 Police said that both pieces of tampered candy had a sewing needle placed inside.

-While the child who reported the tampered treats told police they received it while trick-or-treating in the area of N. Union, Summit, and Rock Streets, authorities said the specific street it had been distributed on wasn’t immediately clear.
+While the child who reported the tampered treats told police they received it while trick-or-treating in the area of North Union, Summit and Rock streets, authorities said the specific street it had been distributed on wasn’t immediately clear.

 "We’ve all heard of these types of things happening, but to actually have someone do this in our community is truly disturbing!" police said.